hmrc/play-frontend-hmrc/README.md

     )(contentBlock)
     ```

-   If using Play 2.7 and CSPFilter, the nonce can be passed to hmrcHead as follows:
+   From Play 2.7 when using the CSPFilter the nonce can be passed to hmrcHead as follows:

    ```
     @govukLayout(